-Right now when you look at a player's list of games they appear to be in chronological order with the most recent game at the top of the list, which makes sense.
-However, on closer inspection it turns out that they are listed with the most recent 'tournament' on top of the list and then in an opposite chronological order within the tournament, starting with round 1 etc. There is currently no way to put the 'games' in chronological order.
-This makes for a messy list imo, and it seems to me the intention was to put them in chronological order.
+Charlie: Right now when you look at a player's list of games they appear to be in chronological order with the most recent game at the top of the list, which makes sense.
+However, on closer inspection it turns out that they are listed with the most recent 'tournament' at the top of the list and then in an opposite chronological order within the tournament, starting with round 1 etc. There is currently no way to put the 'games' in chronological order.
+This makes for a messy list IMO, and it seems to me the intention was to put them in chronological order.
 Can we at least make it possible to order them like that?
 That would be helpful if one wants to monitor progression over time or write a script to calculate how one is doing in a national rating system that is not based on GoR.
 Thank you.

 hyperpapeterie: Hope this isn't my ignorance, or a request someone else has made on here, but is there no way to show all players (including non-european players) in a single list, sorted by current rating?